 RVs don’t have to be complicated, and when it comes to features, it boils down to how much you want to pay.
 If you want everything included, you’ll pay more and go with a Class A. If you want just a little, which has some excellent features, get a Class C or a travel trailer.

-Overall, all motorhomes are RVs, but not all RVs are motorhomes.
+Overall the bottom line is that all motorhomes are RVs, but not all RVs are motorhomes.
 So make sure to do your research and figure out what you want most out of an RV.
 You might not need one with an engine, depending on what you’re going to do with it.

 Travel safely by knowing more!